 There you go.
 A few things to do in NYC in the Summer, including some special events, and other seasonal activities in June, July, August, and September.

-Please note, the Summer events taking place at some of these attractions may be separately ticketed and not available with the Go NYC Card.
+Please note, the Summer events taking place at some of these attractions may be separately ticketed and not available with the New York City Explorer Pass.

 We hope you consider adding some of these fun ideas to your summer vacation itinerary.